Relative Error Bound Analysis for Nuclear Norm Regularized Matrix Completion: Related Work

 Denote the optimal solution of (\ref{eqn:noise}) by $\Bh$.
 Under the assumption $\delta \geq \sqrt{ \sum_{(i,j) \in \Omega} N_{ij}^2}$, Theorem 7 of \citet{MC:Noise:Candes} shows

 Let $Z=A_r$, $N=A-A_r$, and consider the optimal choice that $\delta =O\left(\sqrt{ \sum_{(i,j) \in \Omega} N_{ij}^2}\right)$.
 The above bound becomes

+One limitation of this work is that the theoretical guarantee is only valid when $\delta$ is sufficiently large.
+On the other hand, if we use a very large $\delta$, the upper bound becomes loose.
+Our result overcomes this limitation as our error bound holds for any positive regularization parameter $\lambda > 0$.

-An investigation of OPTSPACE~\citep{MC:Keshavan} for full-rank matrix completion is done by~\citet{MC:Noise:Keshavan}.
-In particular, Theorem~1.1 of~\citet{MC:Noise:Keshavan} implies the following additive upper bound
+An investigation of OPTSPACE \citep{MC:Keshavan} for full-rank matrix completion is discussed in \citet{MC:Noise:Keshavan}.
+In particular, Theorem~1.1 of \citet{MC:Noise:Keshavan} implies the following additive upper bound

-where $N$ is some matrix that depends on $A-A_r$ and $\Omega$.
-We note that it is possible to derive a relative upper bound from Theorem~1.2 of~\citet{MC:Noise:Keshavan}, but it requires very strong assumptions about the coherence, the aspect ratio ($n/m$), the condition number of $A_r$ and the $r$-th singular value of $A$.
-Thus, the bound derived from Theorem~1.2 of~\citep{MC:Noise:Keshavan} is much more restrictive than the bound proved here.
+where $U$ is some matrix that depends on $A-A_r$ and $\Omega$.
+Although it is possible to derive a relative upper bound from Theorem~1.2 of \citet{MC:Noise:Keshavan}, it requires very strong assumptions about the coherence, the aspect ratio ($n/m$), the condition number of $A_r$ and the $r$-th singular value of $A$.
+Thus, the bound derived from Theorem~1.2 of \citet{MC:Noise:Keshavan} is significantly more restricted than the bound proved here.

 \citet{CB:MC:2011} study the problem of matrix completion from the view point of supervised learning.
-The optimization problem is formulated as least squares minimization subject to nuclear-norm or max-norm constraints.
+The optimization problem is formulated as least squares minimization subject to nuclear norm or max norm constraints.
 Their theoretical results follow from generic generalization guarantees based on the Rademacher complexity.
-Specifically, Theorem~6 of~\citet{CB:MC:2011} implies the following additive upper bound
+Specifically, Theorem~6 of \citet{CB:MC:2011} implies the following additive upper bound